dennis-kap/Tetris_Clone/README.md

 ## HOW TO RUN:

-1. Download and unzip the folder from GitHub
+1. Download and unzip the folder from GitHub.
-2. Open command prompt within the game folder (this can be done on windows by pressing the address bar at within the downloaded folder) and type 'python -m venv t_env'.
-Press enter
+2. Open command prompt within the game folder (this can be done on Windows by typing 'cmd' and pressing enter in the address bar of the folder).
+3. Type 'python -m venv t_env'.
+Press enter.
-3. Then type 't_env\Scripts\activate' and press enter again
+4. Then type 't_env\Scripts\activate' and press enter again.
-3. Then type 'pip install -r requirements.txt' and press enter
+5. Then type 'pip install -r requirements.txt' and press enter.
-4. 'deactivate' then enter
+6. 'deactivate' then enter.
-5. Finally type 'python3 main_file.py'
+7. Finally type 'python main_file.py'
 	OR
-   Run MainFile.py using Python.exe
+   Run MainFile.py using Python.exe.

 ## REQUIRED FILES: